gamesbook/protograf/docs/source/examples/abstract.rst

 Abstract Board Games
 ====================

-These examples are meant to demonstrate the type of output you can expect to create with **protograf**.
+These examples are meant to demonstrate the type of output you are able to create with **protograf**.
 They are *not* meant to be exhaustive or comprehensive!